NFL Week 1 injury updates on Cooper Kupp, Mark Andrews, Terron Armstead

 Injury: Arm

-The Colts remain thin at running back with Jonathan Taylor still on the PUP list, so Moss' availability looms large.
-He was limited for a third consecutive day in Friday's practice and his conditioning is still a question mark.
+The Colts remain thin at running back with Jonathan Taylor still on the physically unable to perform list, so Moss' availability looms large.
+He was limited for a third consecutive day in Friday's practice and his conditioning is still a question.
 So, the Colts seem likely to lean more heavily on third-year back Deon Jackson against the Jaguars.

 -- Stephen Holder